A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Experimental Results

 According to Fig. \ref{fig:dimred}, we find the embedding produced by t-SNE to be the most promising choice to perform clustering.
 The results of DBSCAN with $\epsilon$ = 9 and $minNeighbors$ = 25 are shown in Fig. \ref{fig:sne2clus}, where five clusters are obtained.
-Fine tuning the parameters of DBSCAN, especially, setting $\epsilon$ = 9.6 yields a clustering exactly equivalent to the ground-truth solution.
+Fine-tuning the parameters of DBSCAN, especially, setting $\epsilon$ = 9.6 yields a clustering exactly equivalent to the ground-truth solution.
 Whereas for a wide range of parameters we obtain the five clusters.
 These five clusters are consistent with the three ground-truth clusters, i.e., none of them is included in more than one ground-truth clusters.
 This implies that our solution provides a finer and more detailed representation of the data.
-It is worth mentioning that the labels we obtain from explicit rule-based approach might not describe the real clusters at a sufficient level, i.e., there might exist finer clusters specially when dealing with complex scenarios.
-Having more refined clusters can help the domain expert to find and analyze these scenarios in more detail and investigate if we need to expand our scenario catalogue with more new scenario classes or keep merging those sub-clusters into a larger scenario class.
+It is worth mentioning that the labels we obtain from explicit rule-based approach might not describe the real clusters at a sufficient level, i.e., there might exist finer clusters, especially when dealing with complex scenarios.
+One may use a hierarchical variant of DBSCAN \cite{DKEChehreghaniAC08} to produce more refined clusters, which can help the domain expert to find and analyze these scenarios in more detail and investigate if we need to expand our scenario catalog with more new scenario classes or keep merging those sub-clusters into a larger scenario class.

 We note that t-SNE was originally developed for visualisation and it may sometimes produce misleading results \cite{wattenberg2016how}.
 However, there are cases that t-SNE produces a satisfactory embedding for clustering \cite{linderman2019clustering} as in our case.